Skip to content

 8. Does bullying have to happen more than once to take action?

-No. While many definitions include “repeated” behavior, a single serious act can qualify as bullying or harassment if it causes substantial fear, humiliation, or risk of harm
+No. While many definitions include “repeated” behavior, a single serious act can qualify as bullying or harassment if it causes substantial fear, humiliation, or risk of harm.
+It’s better to intervene early than to wait for a pattern.

 9. What should I do if I suspect bullying or identity-based bullying?